The 5 Major 2015 LA Auto Show Debuts

 2017 Hyundai Elantra

-According to David Zuchowski, president and CEO of Hyundai Motor America, Hyundai has “10 all new or significantly enhanced vehicles arriving in the next 36 months.”
+According to David Zuchowski, president and CEO of Hyundai Motor America, Hyundai has “10 all-new or significantly enhanced vehicles arriving in the next 36 months.”

-The powertrain is comprised of a 2.0 L “Nu” four-cylinder engine creating 147 hp and 132 lb-ft of torque, and can be matched up to either a six-speed manual or automatic gearbox.
+The powertrain comprises a 2.0L “Nu” four-cylinder engine creating 147 hp and 132 lb-ft of torque and can be matched up to either a six-speed manual or automatic gearbox.
 A release date has yet to be announced.
+For a serious track-ready version, check out our 2022 Hyundai Elantra N first drive review.

 Honourable Mentions